What becomes of the kids left behind?

 The youth are 9 or older, single children and sibling groups who might have educational, emotional and/or medical needs.
 They live in foster homes or group homes, and have had parental reunification terminated.

 The youth in our program have reunification terminated.
-In LA County, parental rights are not officially terminated until the youth is in an adoptive placement or has a court ordered adoption plan.
+In LA County, parental rights are not officially terminated until the adoptable child is in an adoptive placement or has a court ordered adoption plan.

-Prospective hosts meet and interact with the youth at our monthly advocacy events.
+Prospective hosts meet and interact with adoptable children at our monthly advocacy events.
 Once you are approved by LA County DCFS as a match with a youth, you are approved to spend time with the youth outside of the advocacy events.

 Yes, however anyone living in the same home with you must be fingerprinted and provide a TB test.

-Yes, as long as you are able to commit to driving to the monthly advocacy events, and, once matched with a child, transport them to and from your home at least twice a month.
+Yes, as long as you are able to commit to driving to the monthly advocacy events, and, once matched with an adoptable child, transport them to and from your home at least twice a month.

 This depends on the circumstance and is analyzed on a case by case basis.